Headaches, Dizziness, & Fatigue – Fixing Common Keto Issues

 Fatigue & dizziness

-It is well known that the keto diet improves energy levels, but this is typically not experienced until after one has become adapted to living fat-fueled.
+It is well known that the keto diet improves energy levels, but this is typically not experienced until after one has become adapted to living the fat-fueled life.
 Fatigue and dizziness are both side effects that can be experienced in the beginning stages of the keto diet.
 And can you guess why?
 Fluid and electrolyte imbalances!
 Also, not getting enough nutrition and/or calories can also result in these side effects.

-Take away tips to minimize side-effects:
+Take away tips to minimize keto side-effects:

 • Drink plenty of water.